apeiros/baretest/README.markdown

 * BDD style specifications/test descriptions (NOT code), also extractable
 * Uncomplicated dependency testing and skipping
 * Helpers to deal painlessly with raising, throwing, float imprecision, unordered collections etc.
-* Ships with colored Shell formatter, Diagnostic-, XML- and TAP formatter
+* Ships with colored Shell formatter, Diagnostic-, Interactive-, XML- and TAP formatter
 * Trivial to add new formatters (the standard formatters are only roughly 20-50 lines of code each)
 * Teardown and Setup for suites
 * Callbacks to integrate mock libraries
 * API to use it from code
 * baretest executable to run tests on multiple files at once
+* Interactive formatter - drops you into an irb session within failed assertion with all setup methods executed, so you can inspect interactively why it failed.